polaris-maps/luminary-api-docs/README.md

-# Polaris API Docs
+# Luminary API Docs

-This site contains information related to the Polaris Maps project API.
+This site contains information related to the Luminary project API.